mongodb/docs/source/core/replication.rst

 Hidden
 ~~~~~~

-Hidden nodes are members of a replica set that are not only unable to
+Hidden members are part of a replica set, but are not only unable to
-become primary (i.e. have :ref:`priority
+become primary (i.e. have :ref:`priority <replica-set-node-priority>`
-<replica-set-node-priority>` set to a value of ``0``, ) but are also
+set to a value of ``0``, ) but are also invisible to client
-invisible to client applications.
+applications.

-Hidden nodes are ideal for instances that will have significantly
+Hidden members are ideal for instances that will have significantly
 different usage patterns than the other nodes and require separation
 from normal traffic.
-Often nodes for reporting, dedicated
-backups, and testing/integration need to operate as hidden needs.
+Typically hidden members provide reporting,
+dedicated backups, and dedicated read-only testing and integration
+support.

 .. seealso:: ":ref:`Configuring Hidden Members <replica-set-hidden-members>`"